Uvacoder/port-scriptedpixels/content/blog/handling-user-inputs-with-vue.md

 </ul>
 ```

-The methd we call with the `v-on:click` directive needs to be added to our Vue code.
+The method we call with the `v-on:click` directive needs to be added to our Vue code.
 We have to create a `methods: {}` object, under our `data()` function, in our Vue code:

 ```js
 const vueApp = Vue.createApp({